 What does my landlord have to do?

 By law, your landlord is responsible for providing fire detection equipment for your home, such as a smoke alarm.
-There should be at least one smoke detector on each floor of the property, and if the alarms are installed after September 2007, they should be mains powered rather than battery powered.
+There should be at least one smoke detector on each floor of the property, and they should be mains powered and interlinked.
+The Scottish Government has fire safety requirements for privately rented properties in Scotland.

 Your landlord also has a general duty to keep your home fit for you to live in and to ensure that it doesn't endanger your health.
 This includes ensuring there are no fire hazards in your home, such as loose wiring or dangerous stairs.